100+ Best Things to do in LA | The Ultimate Bucket List

-The museum showcases contemporary art from the 1950s to up and coming artists of today, and regularly hosts family arts workshops on the weekends.
+The museum showcases contemporary art from the 1950s to up-and-coming artists of today, and regularly hosts family art workshops on the weekends.

 The Broad is home to over 2,000 works of contemporary art, making it one of the largest collections of postwar and contemporary art in the world.

 Any Indiana Jones fans here?
 The Holyland Exhibition is a small museum filled with artifacts that were discovered by the man rumored to be the real-life inspiration behind Indiana Jones – Antonia F. Futterer.

 If you love archeology, old artifacts, or Indiana Jones, this museum is worth a visit.

 If you’re looking for cool museums in LA that are all about an eclectic experience, look no further than the Museum of Jurassic Technology.

 It’s hard to describe the museum without experiencing it yourself, but let’s just say it’s meant to be a love letter to the act of storytelling.
 Visit the museum for an overall unique experience and to learn a lot of random facts.

 This is definitely one of those more hipster things to do in LA, but worth a visit.

 A few fun places to eat in Los Angeles, as well as my top picks for where to get your caffeine buzz on and your sweet tooth satisfied.
 Some of my favorite stuff to do in California is eat to my heart’s content, and LA definitely does not disappoint with its foodie scene.